pragya2002/pragya2002/README.md

 ![](https://visitor-badge.glitch.me/badge?page_id=pragya2002.pragya2002)

 #### I'm a student, newbie (but passionate) web developer and a dreamer from Lucknow, India.
 Currently, I am studying CSE with Specialization in Cyber Security at VIT, Vellore.

+- 🌱 I’m currently learning everything 🤣
+- 👯 I’m looking to collaborate with other creators to participate in events and hacks!
+- 🥅 2021 Goals: Work on backend development
+- ⚡ Fun fact: I'm your go to person for watching shows!!

 ## Spotify Playing 🎧